larabjork/pizza-order/README.md

 There shouldn't be any special setup required.
 If something doesn't display correctly or goes wrong somehow, please contact me at <lara.m.bjork@gmail.com> and I will do my best to troubleshoot for you.

 ### Known Issues
-* KEEP THIS IF IT APPLIES: Although there is responsive sizing in place, this project is best viewed on standard desktop.
+Although there is responsive sizing in place, this project is best viewed on standard desktop.
 It was not tested on a large desktop, table, or phone.

-### Where to Find This Project
-USE THIS SECTION ONLY IF GH PAGE CREATED

 ### License
 This software is licensed under the MIT license.

-_Copyright (c) 2019 ** PARTNER NAME and Lara Bjork **_
+Copyright (c) 2019 Lara Bjork